feruzali/smart_mobility/Rustambek 12204516/README.md

 - `/home/jvox/Desktop/WS/img/`: This folder contains the images used by the menu app.

 #### How to Run
-1. Ensure you have Python installed on your system.
-2. Install the required libraries: Tkinter, Pillow.
-    ```bash
-    pip install tk pillow
-    ```
 3. Run the menu app:
     ```bash
     python menu_app.py